parasthakur18-cmd/Hostezze/replit.md

 ## Overview

-A comprehensive property management system designed for mountain resort properties.
-The platform enables multi-property management, booking coordination with custom pricing and advance payments, guest tracking, restaurant operations, complete checkout functionality with bill generation, search and filtering capabilities, and complete financial tracking from a unified interface.
-The financial module tracks property lease agreements with automatic balance calculation, records lease payments, manages property expenses with customizable categories and keyword-based auto-categorization, and generates detailed P&L reports showing income, expenses, and profit/loss per property.
-Built with a modern SaaS architecture, it features a mountain resort-inspired design system with mobile-first responsiveness.
+Hostezee is a comprehensive, multi-property management system designed for mountain resort properties.
+It offers capabilities for booking coordination with custom pricing, advance payments, guest tracking, restaurant operations, and complete checkout with bill generation.
+The system integrates a robust financial module for tracking property lease agreements, lease payments, and expenses with auto-categorization.
+It generates detailed P&L reports per property, providing a unified platform for operational and financial management.
+The project aims to provide a modern SaaS solution with a mountain resort-inspired, mobile-first design system.

 ## User Preferences